hyperium/hyperium.github.io/_guides/server/echo.md

 ## Buffering the Request Body

-What if we want our echo service to reverse the data it received and send it back to use?
+What if we want our echo service to reverse the data it received and send it back to us?
 We can't really stream the data as it comes in, since we need to find the end before we can respond.
 To do this, we can explore how to easily collect the full body.